portunwa/react-to-do-lists/README.md

 ## Working Process

-Day 1 | Initialize the project, create the project structure, install the dev tools, draft UI and backend Day 2 | Working on frontend and connect to backend
+Day 1 | Initialize the project, create the project structure, install the dev tools, draft UI and backend Now | Working on frontend and connect to backend.
-Day 3 | Testing the frontend and backend -> FINISHED

 ## run the web